opoupeney/dfd/source/devguide/dfx-technology.rst

 =====================

 DreamFace is based on :term:`MeanStack` technologies (MongoDB, ExpressJS, NodeJS and AngularJS).
-In the sections below is a description of how DreamFace integrates and leverages these open source, best of breed technologies.
+In the sections below is a description of how DreamFace integrates and leverages these open source, best of breed technologies:

+* :ref:`dfx-mongodb-label`
+* :ref:`dfx-angularjs-label`
+* :ref:`dfx-nodejs-label`

 |

 .. image:: ../images/logos/mongodb-logo.png
    :width: 300px
+   :class: pull-right

+|

+.. _dfx-mongodb-label:

 DreamFace and MongoDB
 ---------------------